radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ### CSV Files

 JDBC can be leveraged as an access method for CSV-formatted files.
 These steps assume you have a process that generates a CSV-formatted file from your data source.
-For testing, you can use Control Panel > Manage > File Manager to upload your CSV-formatted file to the following location: `RLI_HOME/vds_server/conf/data_sources/csv
+For testing, you can use Control Panel > Manage > File Manager to upload your CSV-formatted file to the following location: `RLI_HOME/vds_server/conf/data_sources/csv`
 (it is recommended to use this folder because it is automatically synchronized across RadiantOne cluster nodes and it is the default location when using the out-of-the-box JDBC driver for CSV files).
+For production, you need an external synchronization process to publish new CSV files to the required location.

 ![File Manager](Media/file-manager.jpg "Image showing File Manager")